 Notification of partners

-These same medications can be used to treat recurrent outbreaks to reduce the severity and duration of symptoms and should be taken as soon as symptoms appear.
-People who have frequent recurrences (several outbreaks a year) can be prescribed suppressive therapy, where antiviral medications are taken on a daily basis to reduce the frequency and severity of outbreaks and to reduce the risk of transmission to partners.
+These same medications can be used to treat recurrent episodes and to reduce the severity and duration of symptoms.
+PHAC recommends that treatments be started as soon as symptoms appear.
+People who have frequent recurrences (several outbreaks a year) can be prescribed suppressive therapy, where antiviral medications are taken on a daily basis.
+This can reduce the frequency and severity of outbreaks and reduce the risk of transmission to partners.

-People experiencing an outbreak of genital herpes may be able to reduce discomfort by taking acetaminophen or ibuprofen, applying ice packs to the lesions, taking warm baths with salt or baking soda, and wearing loose-fitting clothing and cotton underwear.
+People experiencing an episode of genital herpes may reduce discomfort by taking acetaminophen or ibuprofen, applying ice packs to the lesions, taking warm baths with salt or baking soda, and wearing loose-fitting clothing and cotton underwear.

 What about HIV?

-People with genital herpes infection are at increased risk of HIV infection.
-Research has demonstrated that HSV-2 increases the risk of HIV twofold.
-This association between HSV-2 infection and increased risk for HIV is maintained even when there are no symptoms (such as lesions).
+People with genital herpes may be at increased risk of getting HIV.
+The association between HSV infection and increased risk for HIV is maintained even when there are no HSV symptoms.

-People with genital herpes should avoid sexual contact when they are experiencing symptoms before an outbreak (such as tingling or burning in the infected area) and when they are having outbreaks because this is when they are at highest risk for transmitting HSV to sex partners.
+People with genital herpes should avoid sexual contact when they are experiencing outbreaks or symptoms, because this is when they are at highest risk for transmitting HSV to sex partners.
+However, people with HSV can still pass the virus on when they are not experiencing outbreaks or symptoms.

-Correct and consistent condom use reduces the risk of transmitting genital herpes.
+Correct and consistent condom use reduces but does not eliminate the risk of passing genital herpes.
 There are two types of condoms available.
 The external condom (sometimes called the “male” condom) is a sheath made from polyurethane, latex or polyisoprene that covers the penis during sex.
 The internal condom (sometimes called the insertive or “female” condom) is a pouch made of polyurethane or a synthetic latex material called nitrile that can be inserted into the vagina or rectum.
-Condoms only provide protection against genital herpes transmission when they cover infected skin areas.
+Condoms only provide protection against genital herpes when they cover infected skin areas.
 Because internal condoms may cover more infected skin areas, they may provide more protection.

-Some transgender men may cut a condom or oral dam to fit their genitals.
+Some trans men may cut a condom or oral dam to fit their genitals.

 The use of oral dams or other barriers can reduce the risk of HSV transmission during oral sex or rimming.